-Unfortunately, we learned a little too much about why this was a bad idea in Linkerd 1.x.
+The answer is yes, but… it’s a bad idea.
+Unfortunately, we learned this the hard way in Linkerd 1.x.
 (Sorry, early adopters!)
 Compared to sidecars, per-host proxies are worse for operations, worse for maintenance, and worse for security.

 In a per-host model, these niceties go out the window.
 Instead of a single application instance, the proxy now handles traffic to an effectively random set of pods of whichever application instances Kubernetes has decided to schedule on the host.
 The proxy is now completely decoupled from the application, which introduces all sorts of subtle and not-so-subtle issues:

 In short, the sidecar approach keeps the isolation guarantees we’ve gained from moving to containers in the first place—the kernel can enforce all the security and fairness considerations of contended multi-tenancy at the container level, and everything just works.
 The per-host model moves us out of that world entirely, leaving us with all the problems of contended multi-tenancy.

 Of course, per-host proxies do have some advantages.
 You can lower the number of proxies that a request must traverse from two per hop in the sidecar model to one per hop, which saves on latency.
 You can have fewer, larger proxies, which may be better for resource consumption if your proxies have a high baseline cost.
 (Linkerd 1.x was a good example of this—great at scaling up to large traffic volumes; bad at scaling down).
 And your network architecture diagram is “simpler” because you have fewer boxes.